sudjeev/KA-app/README.md

 This is the repository for my solution to the Khan Academy Infection Project.

-I built this java application so that it could hypothetically be used by Khan Academy to analyze the percentage of their users that should receive a new version of the website, and what the tradeoffs are for such a decision.
+I built this java application so that it could hypothetically be used by Khan Academy to analyze the percentage of their users that should receive a new version of the website, and what the tradeoffs would be.

 The first part of the project asked for an implementation of Total Infection: if one node in a graph component gets infected, all the other nodes in the same component must also get infected.

 My solution to this specific section can be seen in the function totalInfection in [Infection.java](https://github.com/sudjeev/KA-app/blob/master/src/main/java/Infection.java).
-Here I am simply using a Linked List to do a Breadth First Search, infecting all UserNodes in the component, starting from the given node.
+Here I am simply using a Linked List to do a Breadth First Search and then infecting all the UserNodes in the component, starting from the given node.

 The next part of the project, Limited Infection, is a little more open ended.
 Specifically I was asked to: